 Business travel tax deduction

+A business trip qualifies for a deduction only if it’s longer than a typical working day.
+The cost of hotel accommodation and transportation to and from the place of destination can be deducted.
 Independent contractors also have the option to deduct 50% of their business meals’ worth.
-It would be wise not to try and deduct leisure activities and costly meals.
+However, don’t deduct leisure activities and costly meals.
 The attempt to deduct those expenses could make your taxes a target for an audit by the IRS.

 Business meals deduction

 The meals you eat at your home office don’t count.
-However, business meals deduction by 50% is possible.
+But as we mentioned above, business meals deduction by 50% is possible.
 Those meals can either be part of a business trip or simple professional lunch/dinner meetings with clients.
 Independent contractors should always keep safe all the necessary documents/receipts regarding their business meals to deduct those expenses.

 Continuing education tax deduction